thiyangt/seer/README.md

 #> 5       ARIMA
 #> 6   ETS-trend

-# provides addition information about fitted models
+# provides additional information about the fitted models
 head(prep_tset$modelinfo)
 #>                ARIMA_name   ETS_name min_label             model_names
 #> 1 ARIMA(0,1,0) with drift ETS(A,A,N)       ets              ETS(A,A,N)